kresimir71/on-screen-keyboard/readme.txt

 allowing mouse based input or input when working from a touch screen device.
 Keyboard settings etc can be modified by editing the file.
 To add a keyboard, enter [oskb] within your page where you wish it to appear.
+Furthermore.
+Onscreen keyboard for password protected posts and pages.
+Standard keyboard can still be used.
+Furthermore.
+Onscreen numerical keyboard for password protected posts and pages where password is numerical i.e. a pincode.
+Furthermore: 12 digit password is submitted automatically.
+(Passwords longer than 12 characters, of which the first 12 characters are numbers, are therefore impossible.)
+Standard keyboard can still be used.
+General passwords can still be used by using standard keyboard.

 == Installation ==